Skip to Content

 When used in cooking, for example, essential oils have been proven to be 75 times stronger than herbs that have been dried.

 Some extractions are used for their scents and others are used for their flavoring abilities.
-Most extractions have to be combined with what is called a carrier oil (and others must be diluted before using.
+Most extractions have to be combined with what is called a carrier oil (and others must be diluted before use).

 What Are Extracted Oils Used For?

 One of the most common uses for extracted oils is for aromatherapy.
-It can also be used to treat many health-related conditions but their effectiveness has not been definitely proven.
+It can also be used to treat many health-related conditions — but their effectiveness has not been definitely proven.

 In many instances, extracted oils are used in cooking as they offer stronger flavors than regular extracts.
+Here are some popular uses for extracted oils:

-• If you have trouble sleeping, you may want to spray some lavender, neroli, or chamomile oils on your pillowcase.
+If you have trouble sleeping, you may want to spray some lavender, neroli, or chamomile oils on your pillowcase.
 You can even keep a container of any of these oils open on your nightstand.

-• When you use oils in place of extracts while cooking, keep in mind that they are much stronger than extracts so you need much less when adding to a recipe.
-The shelf life of essential oils for cooking is just a couple of months and they should be stored in the refrigerator.
+When you use oils in place of extracts while cooking, keep in mind that they are much stronger than extracts so you need much less when adding to a recipe.
+The shelf life of essential oils for cooking is just a couple of months too, and they should be stored in the refrigerator.

 How Do You Extract Oil from Plants?